2 Simple Ways to Use Average True Range in Your Trading Strategy

 From the final ATR number, we can see if an instrument is becoming more or less active when compared to the recent past – and this includes small time frames such as 5 minute charts up to the large time frames.

-Knowing if you are looking at an instrument that is showing lack of price movement can help you determine if this is a market you will trade.
-Some traders will determine that the low ATR reading is a great time to look for a trading range and then will monitor for a break out.
+Understanding whether an instrument shows a lack of price movement can help you decide if it’s a market worth trading.
+Some traders consider a low ATR reading as an ideal time to watch for a trading range, and they will then monitor the market for a potential breakout.

 Other traders will see a falling ATR reading on an instrument as lower profit potential and lack of momentum due to the lack of market volatility.